Sociological Initiatives Foundation Grant

 Some examples of desired applicants are:

-- academic-community partnerships
+- community-led academic partnerships

 - advocacy or community groups that conduct research that can withstand challenge in academic and policy arenas

 - academics allied with a constituency through their research

 You can learn more about this opportunity by visiting the funder's website.

 - For nonprofits, grants are restricted to organizations that are tax-exempt under Section 501(c) 3 of the Internal Revenue Code and classified as “not a private foundation” under section 509(a).

 - SIF also welcomes applications from academic institutions and other qualified organizations wishing to sponsor research projects by individual scholars or practitioners.

 - The geographic focus is limited to the Southern United States